dennis-tra/v4/src/content/featured/image-stego/index.md

 show: 'true'
 ---

-Steganography-based image integrity via embedding Merkle tree nodes into image chunks so that each chunks integrity can be verified on its own.
-This enables highlighting exactly which areas of a photo were modified which is an improvment over an image-wide "pass/fail".
+Steganography-based image integrity via embedded Merkle tree nodes into image chunks so that each chunks integrity can be verified on its own.
+This enables highlighting exactly which areas of a photograph were modified.